User research and testing

 • collect your personal information directly from you, or

-How will your personal information be used?
+How we use your personal information

 We comply with the Privacy Act 1988 and the Archives Act 1983 in the storage, access, use and destruction of your personal information collected.

-The ABS will not share your personal information:
+Unless required or authorised under Australian law, the ABS will not share your personal information:

 • in a way that would identify you

-• with private organisations, such as direct marketing companies
+• with private organisations (such as direct marketing companies)

-Unless required under Australian law and we will not disclose your personal information overseas.
+We will not disclose your personal information overseas.

 Post release changes